compomics/ThermoRawFileParser/README.md

                              S3 bucket name
 ```

+A (java) graphical user interface is also available [here](https://github.com/compomics/ThermoRawFileParserGUI) that enables the selection of an input RAW directory or one ore more RAW files.

 ## Download

 Click [here](https://github.com/compomics/ThermoRawFileParser/releases) to go to the release page (with [release notes](https://github.com/compomics/ThermoRawFileParser/wiki/ReleaseNotes) starting from v1.1.7).

+You can find the ThermoRawFileParserGUI [here](https://github.com/compomics/ThermoRawFileParserGUI).

 ## Galaxy integration